-NVIDIA Fast Sync and AMD Enhanced Sync are alternatives to V-SYNC.
-Both Fast Sync and Enhanced Sync allow for uncapped frame rate without screen tearing.
+NVIDIA Fast Sync and AMD Enhanced Sync are alternatives to V-Sync.
+Both Fast Sync and Enhanced Sync allow for an uncapped frame rate without screen tearing.

-Alternatively, you can use NVIDIA’s Fast Sync or AMD’s Enhanced Sync technologies which are basically improved versions of VSync.
+Alternatively, you can use NVIDIA’s Fast Sync or AMD’s Enhanced Sync technologies, which are basically improved versions of V-Sync.

 NVIDIA Fast Sync

-In short, Fast Sync eliminates screen tearing when your FPS (Frames Per Second) rate exceeds your monitor’s maximum refresh rate.
-This increases input lag, but not nearly as much as V-Sync does.
+In short, Fast Sync eliminates screen tearing even when your FPS (Frames Per Second) exceeds your monitor’s maximum refresh rate by showing the most recently completed full frame.

-Opinions differ on whether Fast Sync should be used if your frame rate is lower than the monitor’s refresh rate as well as if it should be used simultaneously with G-SYNC.
+Opinions differ on whether Fast Sync should be used if your frame rate is lower than the monitor’s refresh rate, as well as if it should be used simultaneously with G-SYNC.

 How To Enable NVIDIA Fast Sync?

 If your graphics card supports Fast Sync, you can enable it in NVIDIA’s GPU driver settings.
 Under ‘Manage 3D settings’, go to ‘Vertical Sync’ and set it to ‘Fast.’
 You should also disable V-Sync in the video games’ settings.

 For Fast Sync, you will need a GeForce 900-series or newer NVIDIA graphics card.

 If you have an AMD graphics card (HD 7000 or newer), you will find the Enhanced Sync option, which basically does the same thing as Fast Sync.